 What followed was less tragedy than farce.
 Some youngsters calling themselves the Lesbian and Gay Anti-Apartheid Group, whose parent body was not the official Anti-Apartheid Movement but a splinter group that attacked this as ‘not revolutionary’, started placing stickers on our books denouncing us (Paud Hegarty of Gay’s The Word chased them out with a broom), and one afternoon ‘occupied’ our office.
 In a rather surreal coda, we were having a launch party for our book of Philip Core’s paintings in a Soho venue with a rather sophisticated art-world crowd, and when demonstrators with placards appeared, some at least imagined this was a ‘happening’ of some kind we had organised ourselves.

 Gay’s The Word was an early target with ‘Operation Tiger’, a much-publicised prosecution for importing ‘obscene’ books that embarrassingly backfired.
-During the trial, a police superintendent stated that he saw any homosexual publication as obscene.
+During the trial, a Customs official stated that he saw any homosexual publication as obscene.

 In spring 1985 we celebrated our fifth birthday at Waterstone’s Charing Cross Road, with a launch party for Peter Burton’s memoir Parallel Lives.
 Though we still had only 40 titles in print, our progress to this point seemed quite a success story.
 We now added to our team a full-time publicist, John Browning.
 Our output that year rose to 20 titles, and the Bookseller ran a very positive article on us.
 The following year we were able to launch a Gay Verse series edited by Martin Humphries, starting with the anthology Not Love Alone.
 Though it is notorious that ‘poetry doesn’t sell’, and most of these titles did fail to cover their costs, the series was made possible for some years by a grant from the GLC (and subsequently, Haringey council).